 - Caring for or otherwise assisting a loved one or friend

-With the approval of the State Coordinating Officer and State Health Officer, additional activities could be added this list.
-Whenever possible, people are encouraged to work from home.
+With the approval of the State Coordinating Officer and State Health Officer, additional activities could be added to the list.

-For a full list on what's open and what's allowed, click here.
+For a full list of what's open and what's allowed under the safer-at-home order, click here.

 SO WHAT CAN I DO?

 - Go to the pharmacy

 - Go to the doctor (call them before going for instructions)

 - Enjoy outdoor activities, such as going for a walk, or jog, as long as you do not gather in a group of more than 10 and stay at least six feet away from each other

 - Go to work at any place that is NOT an essential service as defined in the order

 - Visit friends or family socially